 Just prior to gaining Internet access for himself, Pat would update the website's maintainer the old-fashioned way: through type-written correspondence.
 Post From Pat covers news and answers to fan questions in 9 lengthy letters.
 An enjoyable read.

 Pat was in posession of a ridiculous photo of a fan doing a ridiculous thing - while wearing a JBC t-shirt.
 He mused that others in compomising attair might compete to be top loon, if the call were put out on the JBC mailing list.
 So that's what happened.

 This is a trip.

 Max Eider , as a writer for Channel 4, produced a series on mind-altering drugs, which - due to its absolute brilliance - was mirrored here before it left the Channel 4 website.

 Some brainiac on the old JBC mailing list decided that it would be fun to have the many JBC musician fans take a whack at doing a cover tune tribute album.
 The outcome is surprisingly not as cringe-worthy as it could have been.

 Pat provides an early history for his side-project Wilson.

-David Whittemore decided to create a multiple-choice JBC trivial test.
-Click above and see for yourself whether Emil is still pig.
+David Whittemore created a multiple-choice JBC trivial test.
+Take the challenge: is Emil still pig?

 Northampton's Star of India restaurant is dearly loved by the artist.